Izikie/Radiant/README.md

    - MSVC (Kinda bad but so is anything made by Microsoft)

 ## Getting Started
-To run the client in development, use the `RunClient` Gradle task located under the `GradleMCP` task group in your IDE or via CLI.
+To run the client in development, use the `RunClient` Gradle task located in the `Dev` module under the `RadiantMCP` task group in your IDE or via CLI.

 ## Native Image